 The CDC recommends pregnant women consult with their health care providers about the risks and benefits of receiving a COVID-19 vaccine.

-Under the Emergency Use Authorization, the Pfizer vaccine can be used in people age 16 and older and the Moderna vaccine can be used in people age 18 and older.
+Under the Emergency Use Authorization, the Pfizer vaccine can be used in people age 12 and older and the Moderna and Janssen (Johnson & Johnson) vaccines can be used in people age 18 and older.
+The safety and efficacy for children under 12 will be determined at a later date.

 There are currently no other vaccines that will prevent COVID-19.
 A flu vaccine will not protect you from getting COVID-19, but it can prevent you from getting influenza (flu) at the same time as COVID-19.
 This can keep you from having a more severe illness.